PhantomPilots/AutoFarming/README.md

 Updating the code is done using Git.
 The process is simple:
 1. Similarly to Installation point 3., open a PowerShell window within the AutoFarming folder.
 2. Type in `git pull` and press `ENTER`.
+   * If when running `git pull` you get an error/warning saying the code cannot be updated, first run `git stash` and then `git pull` again.
+You should now see the code updated.

 ### How to run the scripts